-Occupational Psychology Outlook (OPO) is a peer-reviewed publication of the Division of Occupational Psychology, being launched in 2022.
+Occupational Psychology Outlook (OPO) is a peer-reviewed publication of the Division of Occupational Psychology.

 - provide a bridge between research and practice, bringing the two together in a single publication that contains research and conceptual papers, practitioner papers, review papers and a range of other content

 - cover the five subject domains of occupational psychology, as well as ethics and professional skills

 - publish evidence of best practice and content that is relevant for learning, continuing development, and professional standards

 - enable new and established authors to publish, and generate opportunities for others as reviewers and editorial board members

 - publish content about careers and celebrate success, reporting noteworthy developments within the division and the profession